 technical writing Job Search Business Networking Professional Networking Technical Communication Business Communications Communication Communicating with Clarity Effective Communication Documentation

 Troy, New York, United States

 Many tech professionals are faced with the challenge of explaining technical concepts to people who don’t understand technology.
 And only a few are able to do it well.
 This session provides some strategies and suggestions to go about bridging the technological knowledge gap.
 With time and practice, a technical person can serve as an effective interpreter of technical concepts.
 This is an interactive session; audience participation is expected and encouraged!

 Ray Kim is an advocate for documentation and technical communication.
-He is a co-founder of the Albany, NY SQL group (CASSUG), a member of the AlbanyUX user group, and has spoken at numerous SQLSaturdays and at PASS Summit.
+He is a co-founder of the Albany, NY SQL group (CASSUG), a member of the AlbanyUX user group, and a member of the Society for Technical Communication (STC).
+He has spoken at numerous SQLSaturdays and at PASS Summit.
 He has worked various positions in technology, including as a developer, webmaster, analyst, technical writer, and instructor.
 He holds an MS in technical communication from Rensselaer Polytechnic Institute and a BS in computer science from Syracuse University.

-A musician in his spare time, Ray plays four different instruments.
+A musician in his spare time, Ray plays four different instruments (piano, clarinet, mallet percussion, saxophone).
 He also enjoys going to ball games and doing CrossFit, and is a two-time SQLServerCentral.com fantasy football champion.
 He lives in Troy, NY with his wife, Lianne, and their two cats.